 Costume jewelry is worn to make a statement, a shorthand way to convey both one’s mood and sense of style.
-Former secretary of state Madeleine Albright famously chose her brooches to send signals to the world’s heads of states.
-But long before Albright was using costume jewelry to deliver subtle messages to adversaries and allies alike, women in the 1920s and ’30s wore fashion pins and bracelets to communicate who they were.
+Former secretary of state Madeleine Albright famously chose her brooches to send signals to the world’s heads of states, as does former Watergate prosecutor Jill Wine-Banks in her capacity as a pundit for MSNBC.
+But long before either were using costume jewelry to deliver subtle messages to adversaries and allies alike, women in the 1920s and ’30s wore fashion pins and bracelets to communicate who they were.
 Literally.

 “I have things from 1938 and 1939 that I can still wear today—they’re not even tarnished.”

 At the time, says New York City clothing designer Alice Vega, whose “Monet: The Master Jewelers” has just been published by Schiffer, monogramming was all the rage.
 “It sounds kind of weird today,” she says, “but monograms were a huge business.
 People monogrammed everything, from the doors of their cars to hankies, mirrors, perfume bottles, desk sets, and sheets.
 Monogramming was a way to proclaim one’s identity, to make things more personal.
 It was a really big trend.”

 One of the biggest names in monograms was Monocraft, founded in 1927 by brothers Michael and Joseph Chernow.
 “Michael and Joseph lost their father to cancer when they were barely in their teens,” says Vega.
 “As the oldest of seven children, M & J, as they were known, took over their father’s shirtwaist factory out of necessity; they felt that it was up to them to provide for their family.”
 Monocraft grew out of that familial sense of duty.